Guide to visit Ripley's Aquarium of Canada

 Outside food and drinks are not permitted in the aquarium.
 Ripley’s Café is located on the lower level and features a kid approved menu of tasty treats and snacks.

-Note: The café is closed at this time.
+Note: The cafe is closed at this time.
 Fully accessible washrooms are located on both the upper and lower levels, with changing stations.
-The Ripley’s Cargo Hold Gift Shop is on the upper level beside the Shoreline Gallery, but you can also shop the online store for mementos, apparel and gift cards.

 If you’re spending a few days in Toronto, save time and money with a CityPass ticket, which will provide you admission to five of the city’s top attractions, including Ripley’s Aquarium of Canada, with one convenient purchase.
 Other attractions are the CN Tower, Casa Loma, Royal Ontario Museum and the Toronto Zoo or the Ontario Science Centre.